-Anytime an embedded BI vendor claims to be white label, it behooves us to ask to what extent.
+Anytime an analytics vendor claims to be white label, it pays to ask to what extent.

 White label, like embedded (which we unpack in this infographic), is one of those industry terms that means different things to different people.
 By definition, it’s the process of stripping away all of the manufacturer’s branding so that those companies licensed to use the software may rebrand it as their own—but for us, it’s more than that.

 At Exago, white label analytics is less about swapping logos and more about making the application look, feel, and behave like an extension of its host.
 We don’t just want to blend in, we want to pass as part of the original; and passing often means more than a few CSS changes.
 Exago BI can be white labeled in not one, not two, but five different ways.

 Let us walk you through the transformation.

 This is what Exago BI’s Advanced Report Designer looks like by default.

 All UI elements are either in grey or in our one accent color, blue.
 All text elements use our out-of-box American English text, and all database schema information (object and field names) appear exactly as they exist in the database.
 Reports may be styled using out-of-box report themes, and the application takes up 100% of the browser window.

 This is an example of a fully white-labeled instance of Exago BI embedded into a fictitious application called Vision.